FlorisDeVries/Auto-Birthdays/README.md

 If `CONFIG.cleanupEvents` is enabled:

 - Search your calendar between 100 years in the past and future
-- Find outdated or duplicate birthday events
+- Find outdated or duplicate birthday events **created by this script only**
 - Delete them safely, including recurring series
+- Manual birthday events are never touched

+**Safety Note**: The cleanup only affects events containing the script's unique identifier, ensuring your manually created events remain safe.

 ---